 CPU: 1.1-2.6GHz Intel Celeron N3350 | RAM: 4GB | Graphics: Intel HD Graphics 500 (built-in) | Display: 11.6-inch with full HD touchscreen and IPS display (1366×768) | Weight: 2.96 pounds | Storage: 32GB (eMMC)

 +Gorilla glass protects the screen

 – Subpar sound quality

 – Android apps dysfunction

 Modern Chromebook never excludes students from their lists because students often search for a cheap, portable, resistant, and stylish Chromebook in design.
 Fortunately, Spin 11 has to offer a lot.
-If not highly decorated or superbly-built, this understated Chromebook has plastic cover all over the body surrounded by silver cross-hairline patterns.
+This understated Chromebook has a plastic cover all over the body surrounded by silver cross-hairline patterns if not highly decorated or superbly built.
 Hence, it is sturdiest enough to withstand any damage, together with a strong touchscreen made of Gorilla glass.
 Therefore, the screen doesn’t wobble.

 9. Samsung Chromebook 3

 CPU: 1.6Ghz Intel Celeron N3060 | RAM: 2GB-4GB | Graphics: Intel HD Graphics 400 (built-in) | Display: 11.6-inch, LED display (1366×768) | Weight: 2.5 pounds | Storage: 16GB-32GB (eMMC)